-Despite being cheaper the Versa Lite is an easy to use, well performing fitness tracker.
+Despite being cheaper the Versa Lite is an easy-to-use, well-performing fitness tracker.
 The larger display means you can view more information than on a smaller band like the Fitbit Charge 3 while maintaining a slim form factor with great battery life.

 Our review unit regularly lasted at least four days of use before we needed to charge it.
 This included wearing it all night for sleep tracking.
 The battery is drained more if you keep the display on all the time – we didn’t, as a raise to wake option works perfectly.

-Another drain on battery is if you go for a run and use GPS.
+Another drain on the battery is if you go for a run and use GPS.
 As it’s not built in, the Versa Lite tethers to your phone to achieve the signal.
 It works flawlessly, though you have to take your phone with you, unlike running watches that have GPS built in.